tomcatmanager/tomcatmanager/docs/interactive/themes.rst

 You can use ``theme list`` to verify that the theme has been successfully cloned.

-To create a new local theme from scratch, use:
+To create a new user theme from scratch, use:

 .. code-block:: text